matrix-org/matrix-react-sdk/README.md

 If you launch the interactive UI you can choose the browser you want to use.
 To match the CI setup, choose Chrome.

-You will need to have Chrome or Chromium installed on your system for this to work.
+You will need to have Chrome or Chromium installed on your system to run the tests inside those browsers, whereas the default is to use Electron, which is included within the Cypress dependency.